wmyhhh/Chore/README.md

-My study notes of the CS course UCB CS61A
+My study notes of the course UCB CS61A

 Contents might be trivial